IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 EUTXO model
 ~~~~~~~~~~~~~~~

 In order to write Plutus smart contracts, you need to understand the accounting model that Plutus and Cardano use, which is the Extended Unspent Transaction Output (EUTXO) model.
 This is different than the Bitcoin and Ethereum models for creating smart contracts in some critical ways.
-Cardano's EUTXO model has a lot of significant advantages, but it requires a new way of thinking about smart contracts.
+Cardano's EUTXO model has some significant advantages, but it requires a new way of thinking about smart contracts.

 For a full description of the EUTXO model, please see: `The EUTXO Handbook <https://www.essentialcardano.io/article/the-eutxo-handbook>`_.